 Gold has long held a fascination for investors, whether it was a 19th century prospector panning for nuggets or a modern-day financial whiz scanning the computer for buying opportunities.
 Nowadays, you can buy gold in many different forms, from coins and bullion to exchange-traded funds and derivatives.

-Is Gold a Good Investment?
+Is Investing in Gold a Good Idea?

 - It can be passed on to loved ones.